tariqurrahman/Restaurantapp/README.md

  Restaurantappt's a restaurant application made for a class project.
 It lets user open the app and select desired foods from the menu and order the food to desired location just like a regular food app.
-I used javaFX to make the applicatio
+I used javaFX to make the application